-- b In the case of guyed anchor blocks, a safety factor of 2 shall be applied to the maximum design guyed tension. - c In calculating the resistance to shear (for the foundation only) the friction between the bottom face of the concrete and the soil shall be taken into account. - d In the case of guyed anchor blocks, the earth resistance in the direction of the horizontal force may be assumed to be utilized, in which case the soil shall be checked against the possibility of shear-friction failure. - e The soil surrounding the foundation shall not be included in the calculation of resistance to uplift and overturning.
+- a.
+In all cases, the factors of safety for foundations and any component thereof against overturning shall be made for the worst design load condition. - b.
+In the case of guy anchor blocks, a safety factor of 2 shall be applied to the maximum design guy tension. - c.
+In calculating the resistance to shear (for the foundation only) the friction between the bottom face of the concrete and the soil shall be taken into account. - d.
+In the case of guy anchor blocks, the earth resistance in the direction of the horizontal force may be assumed to be utilized, in which case the soil shall be checked against the possibility of shear-friction failure. - e.
+The soil surrounding the foundation shall not be included in the calculation of resistance to uplift and overturning.